by-student-2017/skprogs-v.0.2.1/README.rst

 ======================================

 - As pointed out in literature [1], basis functions are important (especially in the s-band).
 Hence, to reproduce the KS matrix elements with Slater-type orbitals, special basis sets would need to be constructed to handle steep confinement potentials.
 [1]
 - In "STO-nG (https://www.basissetexchange.org/)" used in Gaussian etc., s and p orbitals are treated as SP.
-Therefore, regarding the radial wave function, s and p are treated as SP.
+Therefore, regarding radial wave functions, s and p are often treated as SP.
 - First, we will use the already known reference value for the "slateratom" parameter.
 The parameter of the reference atom is multiplied by "fitting atomic number/reference atomic number" to obtain the initial value of the search for the parameter of the fitting atom.
 - Although the conditions are different from paper [1], good r0 results are obtained for "QUASINANO".
 There is a similar trend for simga parameters.
 When increasing simga from 2.0, the s-band approaches the DFT result.
 - The lattice constants of the crystal structures used in QUASINANO can be found in "4 Crystal structures information".
 I regret that I should have found it sooner.